pakhowong/COMP2113_Text-Based-Game/README.md

   - Upon the answer yes, the game reloads the progress.
 When loading, the members within the structure will be read in order.
 If no, initialisation begins and the members within the structure will reset to the default value.

 **5. Program codes in multiple files**
 - Upon the start of the game, ask the player to enter the name.
-The name entered will be used to name of the structure which is used to store and load the game status.
+The name entered will be used to name of the save log which is used to store and load the game status.
-- The structure has members of integers that can save information of the player: (1) the entire dynamic 2-D array storing the map (including the location of obstacles and walkable paths), (2) the latest location of the player in a coordinate, (3) the latest location of existing monsters in a coordinate, (4) the location of the treasures that were randomly generated on the first time of the play, (5) the location of the weapons that were randomly generated on the first time of the play, (6) the number of treasures the player has collected, (7) the number of weapons the player has collected, (8) the number of monsters the player has defeated, (9) total score.
+  - The save log (in ".txt" format) will contain all data from a structure used for storing in-game progress.
+The structure has members of integers that can save information of the player: (1) the entire dynamic 2-D array storing the map (including the location of obstacles and walkable paths), (2) the latest location of the player in a coordinate, (3) the latest location of existing monsters in a coordinate, (4) the location of the treasures that were randomly generated on the first time of the play, (5) the location of the weapons that were randomly generated on the first time of the play, (6) the number of treasures the player has collected, (7) the number of weapons the player has collected, (8) the number of monsters the player has defeated, (9) total score.
+- All game elements will be created using structures or classes.
+It contains the following information: (1) current location (2 integers storing the X and Y coordinates); (2) the current HP level and (3) the number of attacks (i.e. "fireball") on the player.
 - Command is created using the class type.
 A base class is created to represent a triggerable game command; subclass is created for each actions: 4 direction keys and 3 other keys for attack and collect.
 Another class "InputHandler" is created and a pointer is stored to each command, and thus delegating each key to its role.
-- Enemies will be created using the class type.
-It contains the following information: (1) current location, (2) the full HP level, (3) how many HP gets reduced on one attack from the user -- depending and varies on the type of weapon used, (4) the current HP level, (5) total number of fireballs it can spit, (6) the remaining number of fireballs left. weapons the player has collected, (8) the number of monsters the player has defeated, (9) total score.
 - The game loops are created for serving several purposes:
-    (1) to process user input, updates the game state, and renders the game by generating an image from 2D array.
+  - to process user input, updates the game state, and renders the game by generating an image from 2D array.
 But the loop does not wait for the user input.
 Instead, even without the input, the loop continuously runs to generate the background or animation effects if needed.
-    (2) to run the game in a consistent speed by tracking the passage of time.
+  - to run the game in a consistent speed by tracking the passage of time.